dwjoyce/pythonbook/Walking along data.rst

     # Create our window to draw in
     turtle.Turtle()

-    # Set colour and start shape
+    # Set color and start shape
     turtle.fillcolor('red')
     turtle.begin_fill()